ScopeMarkets/.github/profile/Readme.md

 **About us**

-We possess a deep level of understanding by combining strategy, technology, data science, and design to solve the most complex challenges in a business and financial environment.
+We possess a deep level of understanding by combining strategy, technology, data science and design to solve the most complex challenges in a business and financial environment.

 **The Team**